This Jataka tale illustrates the perfection of character of virtue (sila).

 In the Lifetime of the Buddha

 One holy day, the Buddha saw some lay followers in the audience for his religious discourse and asked if they had kept the holy-day vows.
 They answered that they had.
-This was a good thing, he told them, but it’s no surprise because they had a Buddha as a teacher.
-In the past, he added, he had observed the holy days without a teacher encouraging him and made great sacrifices to do so, then he told them this story.
+This was a good thing, he told them, but it was no surprise because they had a Buddha as a teacher.
+In the past, he added, he had observed the holy days without a teacher encouraging him and made great sacrifices to do so.
+Then he told them this story.

-The wicked hunter was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times, while the hunter’s son was Ananda, one of the Buddha’s top disciples.
-The Bodhisatta’s brothers, Sudassana and Subhaga, and half-sister Accimukhi were earlier births of Sariputta, Moggallana, and Uppalavanna, three of the Buddha’s top disciples, His other brother, Kanarittha, was an earlier birth of Sunakkhatta, a former top disciple who later left the sangha.
-The Bodhisatta’s great grandparents (the parents of the prince who married the naga woman) were earlier births of the Buddha’s father and birth mother.
+The wicked hunter was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times, while the hunter’s son was an earlier birth of Ananda, one of the Buddha’s top disciples.
+The Bodhisatta’s brothers, Sudassana and Subhaga, and half-sister Accimukhi were earlier births of Sariputta, Moggallana, and Uppalavanna, three of the Buddha’s top disciples.
+His other brother, Kanarittha, was an earlier birth of Sunakkhatta, a former top disciple who later left the sangha.
+The Bodhisatta’s great-grandparents (the parents of the prince who married the naga woman) were earlier births of the Buddha’s father and birth mother.